The Swimnerd Short Story

 And boy did ya’ll come through.
 129 of you backed us to the tune of $63,335.

 From there, we executed.
 We built a much better product than our initial prototype.
 We chose green LED’s because of their superior visibility outside.
 We made the electronic boards impermeable to water and connected it to the Swimnerd mobile app so that you can quickly program sets.
-Currently, there are nearly 2,000 Nerds in the wild, helping swimmers every day in practice.
+Currently, there are nearly 2,000+ Nerds in the wild, helping swimmers every day in practice.

 Right before the pandemic began, in January of 2020, we created a podcast with Brett Hawke that goes inside the minds of swimming’s highest achievers.
-We release two long form interviews each week as well as a live show on Wednesdays.
-It’s enjoyed in over 120 countries and is regarded as the #1 podcast for swim coaches.
-Subscribe to the YouTube channel here.
+We release long form interviews each week as well as a live show where we talk about the most interested stuff going on in swimming.
+It’s enjoyed in 170 countries and is regarded as the #1 swimming podcast.

 Most recently, in January of 2021, we released Swimnerd Live, a virtual scoreboard for your swim meets.